learn-co-curriculum/react-hooks-jsx/README.md

 document.body.appendChild(div);
 ```

 Five distinct steps are used here.
-In JSX, however, we just need to write _what_
+With JSX, however, we just need to write
-we want, and allow React to figure things out behind the scenes:
+_what_ we want, and allow React to figure things out behind the scenes:

 ```jsx
 const div = (